mo-g-19/CECS-427-Graphs/README.md

 - '--create_random_graph n c': Generate new Erdos-Renyi graph with n nodes and edge probability p = (c * ln(n) ) / n.
 Overrides '--input'.
 Nodes must be labeled with strings ("0", "1", "2",..,"n-1")

-**Need
 - '--multi_BFS a1 a2 ...': uses the NetworkX Library to return a ragged array of the BFS at root nodes a1, a2, and so on.
-The root nodes need
+The root nodes must use inputs 0, 1, 2, ... n-1.

-accepts one or more starting nodes and computes BFS trees from each, storing all shortest paths.
-Each BFS tree must be independently visualized and compared
 - '--analyze': perform additional structural analyses:
     - **Connected Components**: Count how many distinct connected subgraphs exist
     - **Cycle Detection**: Determine whether the graph contains any cycles
     - **Isolated Nodes**: Identify any nodes not connected to one another
     - **Graph Density**: Compute how dense the graph is (how many edges compared to the maximum possible)
     - **Average Shortest Path Legenth**: If graph is connected, computes the average number of steps along the shortest paths for all pairs of nodes.

+- '--plot': Creates a plot graph utalizing the Matplotlib Library, NetworkX Library, and helper functions draw_isolates, draw_default_nodes, draw_component_nodes, draw_edges, draw_labels, and draw_bfs to:
+    - draw the isolated nodes in a distinct red color
-- '--plot': Visualizes the plot with:
+        - If '--multi_BFS' isn't called: connect the
+        - If '--multi_BFS' is called:
     - Highlighted shortest baths from each BFS root node
     - Distinct styling for isolated nodes
     - Optional visualization of individual connected components

 - '--output out_graph_file.gml': Save the final graph, with all computed attributes to specified .gml file'

 ## Examples of commands and outputs